 Session hijacking, also known as cookie side-jacking, is a form of a man-in-the-middle attack that allows an attacker to gain full control of your online accounts.

 It works by exploiting the way that websites identify their users using session cookies.
 Because the server you are communicating with relies on this session cookie to identify your device if the session cookie is stolen an attacker can easily pretend to be you.

-A session is a fundamental part of the way IT security works and sessions have been around for almost as long as computers themselves.
-At a basic level, a session is a temporary and interactive state that exists between two devices that want to communicate, or between a user and a computer.
+A session is a temporary and interactive state that exists between two devices that want to communicate, or between a user and a computer.

 Sessions are established using various types of authentication protocols that ensure that two communicating parties know who each other are.
 Once established, a session permits the two parties to communicate with each other, and is typically implemented in a way that allows information regarding their interaction to be tracked and stored.
 Once the necessary communication has been completed, a session is ‘torn down’: brought to an end.

 A session cookie contains a number that identifies you as a user.
 When you first visit a site, or when you log in to one, you will be given a session cookie.
 When you move around the site, the server it sits on will continually ask your device to identify itself by sending this session cookie.
 This allows the server to correlate the information it has stored under that number (such as the items in your shopping basket) with you as a user, and to provide a seamless experience.